-- 3. Going Concern - The Company's financial statements are prepared using generally accepted accounting principles, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated. - The Company has limited available cash resources and we do not believe our cash on hand will be adequate to satisfy our ongoing working capital needs.
+3. Going Concern

+- The Company's financial statements are prepared using generally accepted accounting principles, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
+Because the business is new and has limited operating history and relatively few sales, no certainty of continuation can be stated. - The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
+For the three months ended September 30, 2020, the Company had a net loss of \$943,824, negative cash flow from operations and other expenses related to financing activities of \$368,159 and accumulated deficit of \$18,574,946.
+Management is taking steps to raise additional funds to address its operating and financial cash requirements to continue operations in the next twelve months.
+Management has devoted a significant amount of time in the raising of capital from additional debt and equity financing.
+However, the Company's ability to continue as a going concern is dependent upon raising additional funds through debt and equity financing and generating revenue.
+There are no assurances the Company will receive the necessary funding or generate revenue necessary to fund operations. - The Company has limited available cash resources and we do not believe our cash on hand will be adequate to satisfy our ongoing working capital needs.
 The Company is continuing to raise capital through private placement of our common stock and through the use of convertible notes to finance the Company's operations, of which it can give no assurance of success.
 However, the Company has a strong ongoing relationship with Eagle Equities and we expect to be able to continue to finance our operations as we have over the previous several quarters, although no assurance can be guaranteed.
 We believe that our current capitalization structure, combined with ongoing increases in revenues, will enable us to successfully secure required financing to continue our growth.
-In the short term, the Company plans to continue to take advantage of convertible notes as a financing vehicle, as it allows for today's operating capital to be either repaid, or converted to equity at future valuations.
+In the short term, the Company plans to continue to utilize convertible notes as a financing vehicle, as it allows for today's operating capital to be either repaid, or converted to equity at future valuations.